 Operator expressions, member expressions, self references, anonymous functions, comprehensions, and string templates are not permitted in an annotation argument.
-Every base expression in an annotation argument must be a value reference to an anonyous class instance of an enumerated type, or must occur in a direct instantiation expression for an annotation type.
+Every base expression in an annotation argument must be a value reference to an anonymous class instance of an enumerated type, or must occur in a direct instantiation expression, as defined in §6.6.1 Direct invocations, for an annotation type.